RiyaDevelops/git-github-notes/README.md

     # Merging Branches
       - Merging branches in Git means combining changes from one branch into another.

-      - The master/main branch shoukd never have bugs in it.
+      - ## The master/main branch should never have bugs in it.
 It should be conflict free with no bugs

-      - It is better to merge the master branch into the feature branch in order to mittigate bugs and rwduce th chanced of breaking the code
+      - It is better to merge the master branch into the feature branch in order to mitigate bugs and reduce th chance of breaking the code.

+      - Then when it is free of conflicts you can merge a feature branch into the master

     ```bash
-    #the terminal coommand to megrge branches
+    #the terminal command to merge branches

     git merge branch_name
     ```
      - Key Note: The branch you want to merge into you must be inside of it first

-          -Ex: If i am in the festure_branch and I want to merge what I have done into the **main** branch I need to checout to the **main** branch then
+        -Ex: If I am in the feature_branch and I want to merge into the **main** branch I need to checkout to the **main** branch

         ```bash
-        # Fist I must switch to the main brnach
+        # Fist I must switch to the main branch

          git checkout main
            then
            # I can run the merge command